-B.4.1 A Safe and Supportive Environment - Student Welfare: Policies and Procedures
+B.4.1 A Safe and Supportive Environment - Student Welfare

+Policies and Procedures

 In accordance with the School's Assistance Act 2004 the National Safe School's Framework is observed.
 The following statements indicate our schools policies and procedures in regard to providing a safe and supportive environment for students.
+The teaching guidelines for best practice in regard to these are included in the document A Safe and Supportive School (NSSF).